 Now, we know scoliosis is an abnormal sideways curvature of the spine that measures at more than 10 degrees and coincides with rotation.
 We also know that the condition’s type and location along the spine is important.
 Another factor that informs our treatment approach is determined by which direction the curvature bends.

-A curvature that bends to the right, away from the heart, is known as dextroscoliosis, and this is considered ‘typical’ scoliosis.
+A curvature type that bends to the right, away from the heart, is known as dextroscoliosis, and this is considered ‘typical’ scoliosis.
 When a curvature bends to the left, towards the heart, this is known as levoscoliosis, is considered ‘atypical’, and warrants a different treatment approach.

 When it comes to treating dextroscoliosis vs. levoscoliosis, the big difference is the red flag I see when I approach a case of levoscoliosis.
 As curvatures that bend to the left are atypical, I know that there is likely another pathology at work contributing to or causing the scoliosis.